 Soldiers of the Free Fighting Nations

 53 United Nations have condemned Communist aggression against the Republic of Korea.
 16 United Nations actively support the Republic of Koreas Army fighting to protect Korea.
 50 nations aid the Republic of Korea with supplies.

 RESIST COMMUNIST SLAVERY

 I mention above the importance of newspaper for spreading information during wartime.
 This newspaper is the Rehabilitation News.
 This Korean-language newspaper issue is Number 4, dated 29 May 1952.
 Rehabilitation is an odd word and I wondered if it meant the rehabilitation of the wounded soldiers of the war, but it actually refers to the rehabilitation of the Republic of Korea.
 The one-sheet newspaper has two photographs on the front and three on the back.
-My files indicate that the paper was airdropped over the enemy at least from April 1952 to February 1953.
-I see 19 issues.
-There are probably more, but that is all I show in my limited files.
-This issue has a number of major stories and I shall just mention the titles:
+My files indicate that the paper was airdropped over the enemy every other week from about April 1952 to July 1953.
+The highest numbered issue I have is issue 27.
+There are more, but that is all I show in my limited files.
+This issue has several major stories, and I shall just mention the titles:

 United Nations World Health Organization works to improve health standards.